 The tennis academy’s guru, Lyle – perched, lotus-style, atop the paper towel dispenser and licking sweat from the young athletes’ faces – provides a crucial observation along these lines.
 “The truth will set you free,” he says, “but not until it’s done with you” (389).
 The line comes in the context of explaining to one of the boys about envy, which Lyle characterizes as “burn[ing] with hunger for food that does not exist” (389).
 When we seek to incorporate what is unreal, to give ourselves over to what’s false, it destroys us; but on the superficial level, that of the map, this destruction is not easily distinguishable from what hungering for and incorporating the truth does to us.
 As several characters learn in the course of addiction recovery, “It starts to turn out that the vapider the AA cliché, the sharper the canines of the real truth it covers” (446).
 Those are the teeth of reality, the pain of life from which we seek escape in addiction, sometimes in illness; reality’s representatives within AA, those with many years of sobriety behind them, are appropriately called Crocodiles.

-For the reader, the most obtrusive time problem has to do with the novel’s whimsical, somewhat challenging construction: it weaves back and forth between the present, when the primary characters are “seniors” (between the ages of 15 and 18), and a past when they were “juniors” (between 6 and 12).
+For the reader, the most obtrusive time problem has to do with the interweaving of temporal modes.
+The novel’s whimsical, somewhat challenging construction weaves back and forth between the present, when the primary characters are “seniors” (currently between the ages of 16 and 19), and a past when they were “juniors” (between 6 and 10), with the epilogue filling in some details of the future.
 Graduations (and consequent promotions) happen once every six years.
 In the tradition of Russian novels, all the characters (except Smoker’s father, whose name links Smoker to Bob Dylan) are known by nicknames – but these are not diminutives, and they change over the years, sometimes multiple times.
-They are uncannily, if not always straightforwardly, accurate labels, but much of the reader’s working memory (and/or spreadsheet capacity) is spent tracking nickname changes.
+The nicks are uncannily, if not always straightforwardly, accurate labels, but much of the reader’s working memory (and/or spreadsheet capacity) is spent tracking nickname changes.
 One (but only one!) crucial key to sorting these out is the characters’ disabilities or atypical bodily configurations.

-For the students, the most obtrusive time problem is their upcoming graduation.
+For the students, by contrast, the most obtrusive time problem is the future, or rather its yawning lack in the shape of their upcoming graduation.
 Because of their status as misfits, they mostly cannot see any life for themselves beyond the House; to go into the Outsides is treated as dying (though they send occasional messengers across the barrier), so to anticipate graduation is to anticipate death.
 That death sentence renders the space-time of the House a genuine microcosm of human life and focuses the coming-of-age aspects of the story on the transitions and struggles of coming-to-belong.
 It highlights as delightfully absurd the cliquishness of high school.
 Such compression also raises the stakes of Smoker’s attempt to conceive the whole thing as an elaborate game; his attempt, like that of the reader’s, crashes and burns in the face of deadly seriousness.
 But more on that shortly.

 Problems of naming, fate, and time return us to the question of freedom – which, as Sphinx tells Smoker, “can be discussed until forever, breaking only for sleep, tea, and movable feasts” (253).
 Infinite Jest treated this question via the interplay of desire and external compulsion: the longing to give oneself away completely too often gets mapped to destructive objects of desire.
 In The Gray House, the question is instead inflected by the exploration of belonging, and hence of difference.
 The disabled occupants of the House are outcasts from society, as the narrator’s initial account of the House itself suggests: “Nobody likes Gray House.
 No one would admit it openly, but the inhabitants of the [surrounding neighborhood] would rather not have it in their neighborhood.
 They would rather it didn’t exist at all” (5).
 As with all marginalized groups, this marginalization gets variously internalized, and the black sheep within the House are precisely those who identify more strongly with the Outsides, who can’t find themselves compelled by the House community.
 Sphinx urges Smoker to try to understand that “[w]hat for you means nothing can be everything for someone else” (253).
 He offers a question, one which Smoker predictably misunderstands: is “an elephant stomping across the savanna” more free, or “an aphid sitting on the leaf of whatever plant they sit on” (253)?
 Smoker refuses the question, but (I think) in the wrong way.
 Instead of seeing that the answer is neither, that they can be equally free, determined somehow by their character, he assumes that Sphinx is going to try to convince him that the less likely one is in fact more free.
 In frustration, Sphinx will only conclude, “Everyone chooses his own House.
 It is we who make it interesting or dull, and only then does it start working trying to change us” (254).
 Smoker’s complaint, by contrast, is precisely that he has no choices: “It was all chosen for me.
 Even before I took the first step inside” (254).
 This lack of freedom, as he sees it, is directly tied to the problem of belonging: whichever of the school’s rooming groups he gets put in, he would have to conform to their clique, and even just to be in the school at all is to be forced to play a role in a game (of leading, following, and belonging) that he thinks is stupid (254).

-This Sphinxian insight contrasts helpfully with Infinite Jest’s insight about the map’s difference from the territory.
-Neither is wholly true – there may be other, related games that are also reality, and we saw that there are some important ways in which the map is the territory – yet the contrast between them remains important.
+This Sphinxian insight equating games and reality contrasts helpfully with Infinite Jest’s insight about the map’s difference from the territory.
+Neither claim is wholly true – there may be other, related games that are also reality, and we saw that there are some important ways in which the map is the territory – yet the contrast between them remains important.
 We have some map-exceeding access to the territory, but it is not clear whether we have game-independent access to reality.
 It looks, instead, like our way of belonging to reality is through language games, expanded into forms of life.
-Choosing how we play these games, then, need not different from choosing how we live in the real world, even if various ways of living in it are really attempts to avoid doing so.
+Choosing how we play these games, then, need not differ from choosing how we live in the real world – even if various ways of living in it are really attempts to avoid doing so.